wp-plugins/jquery-t-countdown-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.5 =
+Version 1.5 cleans up code that was causing array_merge errors on some systems.
+NOTE: if a custom CSS is being used, be sure to back up your css and image files before updating.
+Updating will overwrite custom css styles.

 = 1.4 =
 Version 1.4 refers to your local WordPress Timezone for time caluclations.
 In case the server is hosted outside of the website's local timezone.
 It happens.